jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

     ![Publish Whitepaper BPMN Diagram](images/publish-whitepaper-bpmn.png)

-Submit is a Script Task.
+Submit is a Service Task.
 The rest are User Tasks.
 This example does not use the Alfresco-specific events or tasks, but feel free to do so in your own diagrams.

 Now that the diagram is in place, continue to the next section to see how to set the task properties.